 EMISSIONS AND REMEDIES NOT CONSIDERED IN THE INVENTORY (NCI)

 Additionally, from SEEG Collection 4, an estimation of emissions and removals of carbon in the soil was included experimentally, due to agricultural practices.
 These emissions and removals are not included in the national inventories of Brazil (NCI), but are an important part of achieving the goal of Brazil in the Paris Agreement (INDC).

-In SEEG's collection 6.0, the application of the land use transition matrix method to calculate emissions and removals due to changes in land use and forests was implemented experimentally.
-The database for the transition matrices is the annual land cover and use maps produced by MapBiomas.
-As it is still in the validation process the data are presented as an alternative in the data platform characterized as NEW-BETA Emissions or Removals.
+In SEEG's 8.0 collection, the application of the land use transition matrix method was implemented to calculate emissions and removals due to changes in land use and forests.
+The database for the transition matrices are the annual maps of coverage and land use produced by MapBiomas.
+Emissions estimates based on deforestation as a proxy (Proxy Emissions and Removals) were also maintained as an alternative.

 All SEEG data are available on a digital platform, where you can consult the data directly, as well as download the complete database with more than 8 million records, already prepared for queries with dynamic tables.
 The main activity data used in the calculations are also available through the platform where it is also possible to access infographics about the emissions of each sector, methodological notes that explain in detail how the data collection and production are performed and an evaluation of data quality.